rockroman/PP3_The_Coach/README.md

 ### Create user(Sign-up)

 - User is prompted to make a username
-- validating username input
+- Validating username input
-- user asked to provide valid email address
+- User asked to provide valid email address
-- informs user is email in valid format
+- Informs user is email in valid format
-- saving credentials into the Google Spreadsheet
+- Saving credentials into the Google Spreadsheet
-- user story covered: 3,16,5,14
+- User story covered: 3,16,5,14
 <details>
 <summary>Screenshot</summary>